-Bosnian opposition against hydro power plant in Dubrovnik23.
-July 2012. / SEE Energy News
+Bosnian opposition against hydro power plant in Dubrovnik, SEE Energy News

 Chairman of the Presidency of BiH, Bakir Izetbegovic, complained about construction of hydro power plant with installed capacity of 300 MW, near Dubrovnik.